MerelAW/coding_examples/Javascript Intermediate/README.md

 * myReplace: replaces a specific word in a string with another word, while considering uppercase/lowercase first letters
 * pairElements: complete DNA with corresponding base pairs
 * fearNotLetter: searches for missing letter in successive set of letters

+Some of these problems were also solved in Python, these solutions can be found in the "pythonversions" directory.